php-tuf/php-tuf/README.md

 ### Test fixtures generation

-1. Install the Python TUF implementation and enable the pipenv:

-       pipenv install
-       pipenv shell

-1. Initialize the repository and add/sign a target:
+1. Run the following command:

-       python generate_fixtures.py
+       composer fixtures

-1. Fixtures should appear in `fixtures/`.
+2. Fixtures should appear in `fixtures/`.

 ### Running the PHP-TUF tests